Yuxiangwu9211/Question-Answer-System/README.md

 (10) rss, rssContent, rssFoot, rssHeader handle the rss case.

 (11) searchTag.html: displayed at the top of the main page and can view different tags by click on it.

-You can only view the answer,edit,vote function when you sign in.

-In the viewAnswer page, the answer button is no longer useful, in order to create a new answer, click the "create a new answer" in the bottom of the page.

 you can always go to the main page by clicking the home page on the top-right corner.